 Step 2: Select supported service level on order

-Service levels can be defined by manually editing each individual order, uploading an order import template, or utilizing an integration.
+Service levels can be defined by manually creating/editing each individual order, uploading an order import template, or utilizing an integration.

 Step 3: Pack order with One Rate packaging